allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 Gradle task.

-There is just a slight problem if you want to gather code coverage execution data on a real device as there are some devices which do not allow that out of box.
+There is just a slight problem if you want to gather code coverage execution data on a real device as there are some devices which do not allow that out of the box.
 Still, if you are using an emulated environment it works rather well.

 ### Unit tests in pure Java project